What is TRI Reporting?

 - Currently there are over 590 chemicals and 30 chemical categories that are required by TRI reporting.

 - These lists change every year and need to be monitored frequently to ensure you are reporting the proper data each year.
-(The EPA provides a list of updates online here).
+(The EPA provides a list of updates online each year.)

 - The EPA constantly updates and upgrades its TRI reporting software, known as TRI-MEweb.
 You'll need to make sure your data is formatted properly for upload each year.
-(Check here for the most recent updates on TRI-MEweb published by the EPA here).
+(Remember to check the most recent updates on TRI-MEweb.)

 If you get a headache from just reading that list, chances are your business could do with some de-cluttering and TRI reporting workflow improvements.
 If you're approach to monitoring these changes is systematic, you'l find it much simpler.